-If you’re just getting started in the world of cryptocurrencies then the amount of information may seem overwhelming.
+If you’re just getting started in the world of cryptocurrencies, then the amount of information may seem a bit overwhelming at first.

-Blockchains, forks, stablecoins, mining, staking, complex exchanges, security, hardware wallets….OMG!
+Blockchains, forks, stablecoins, mining, staking, exchanges, security, hardware wallets….OMG!
 Where does it end?!

-Cryptocurrencies are such a revolutionary technology, they bring a whole new set of concepts with them.
+Cryptocurrencies are a revolutionary new technology, and they bring a whole set of unique concepts with them.

 What is a cryptocurrency, exactly?

-Let’s start from the beginning!
+Let’s start from the beginning.
 What is a cryptocurrency?
-How is different from a credit card or other legacy payment system?
+How is it different from a credit card or other instruments from the legacy financial system?

-A cryptocurrency is a technology which allows value to be transferred from peer to peer, either of which may be located anywhere in the world, without requiring trust between the two peers and also without the need for a middleman.
+A cryptocurrency is a technology which allows value to be transferred from peer to peer, anywhere in the world, without requiring trust between the parties involved.

-But that’s what a cryptocurrency is.
-A novel technology that allows anyone to become their own bank.
+It’s a novel technology that allows anyone to become their own bank.
 When you need to send money to someone else, simply request their address, paste it into a wallet and hit send.
 That’s all there is to it.

-Cryptocurrencies work from person to person, without a credit card processor or bank in between.
-That brings us to the next subject.
+Cryptocurrencies work from person to person, without a credit card processor, bank or any other middleman involved.

 When it comes to cryptocurrencies, there is one magic word you’ll hear a lot: decentralization.